 It was May 13, 2008, two days after she won the Michelob Ultra Open at Kingsmill, her third victory of the ’08 season and 72nd of her remarkable LPGA Tour career.
 That’s when Annika Sorenstam shockingly announced her plans to retire from the game at the end of that year.
 That victory had pushed her passed the $22 million mark in career money won on the LPGA Tour, several million dollars ahead of her closest rivals.
 She was only 37, and seemingly had plenty of good golf left in her.

-Thirteen years later, several of Sorenstam’s personal bests remain LPGA records that look like they’ll last for years to come.
-As she celebrates her 50th birthday, here are several facts that are worth remembering to help give context to just how impressive a player Sorenstam truly was.
+A little more than 15 years later, several of Sorenstam’s personal bests remain LPGA records that look like they’ll last for years to come.
+As she celebrates the 20th anniversary of her historic appearance in the PGA Tour's Bank of America Colonial, here are several facts that are worth remembering to help give context to just how impressive a player Sorenstam truly was.

 1. In 1991, while playing at the University of Arizona, Sorenstam became the first foreign-born player to win the NCAA individual title and the first freshman winner.